xfirestyle2k/VMC_Terraform_Horizon/README.md

 # Terraform automated whitelist firewall ruleset for Horizon with VMC on AWS

-This is the repository for the automated Horizon Whitelist Firewall Ruleset, which can be used with Terraform.
+In this repository I created a automated Horizon Whitelist Firewall Ruleset, which can be used with Terraform and VMC on AWS.

 In this script I using VMC on AWS and the Terraform Provider for NSX-T.

-# About Rules

-This Terraform script only apply Horizon related connections!
-Ports and Rules for DNS, NTP, Syslog etc. are missing.
-This script should only support you to build a whitelist Firewall Horizon Plattform.

 # Terraform NSX-T Provider
 The newest version from Terraform NSX-T Provider can always be found here: https://github.com/terraform-providers/terraform-provider-nsxt/